zvythrox67/Github-Widget/README.md

 # GitHub Streak Widget

-A borderless, always-on-top desktop widget that shows your live GitHub commit streak, a scrolling contribution calendar, and your most recent repo/commit — right on your desktop, like a sticky note.
+A  desktop widget that shows your live GitHub commit streak, a scrolling contribution calendar, and your most recent repo/commit.
 Minimize it and it collapses into a small always-on-top flame icon you can drag anywhere on screen; click the icon to bring the full widget back.

 ## What it does

-- Signs in with your **real GitHub account** via OAuth Device Flow — no manual token pasting
+- Signs in with your **real GitHub account** via OAuth Device Flow
 - Shows your current commit streak and total commits (last 90 days)
-- Shows a growing calendar of daily commit activity, color-coded like GitHub's own contribution graph
+- Shows a  calendar of daily commit activity, color-coded just like GitHub's  temperature graph
-- Shows your most recently pushed-to repo and when
+- Shows your most recently  repo where u recently pushed/did your commits to and when you did it.
 - Auto-refreshes every 5 minutes
 - Minimizes to a small draggable flame icon instead of closing
-- Remembers you between runs (cached login token) — no re-login needed unless you log out
+-
 ## How it works

 - **Login**: uses [GitHub's OAuth Device Flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow).